-last empl.: Magnitude-Prestige Scale , last employment, gen. father: Magnitude-Prestige Scale, occupation of father, gen. mother: Magnitude-Prestige Scale , occupation of mother, gen. Category / dataset socio-economic position / individual-level data Prepared by Bernhard Christoph Explanation : The MPS (Wegener, 1985, 1988) is the only Germany-specific in- strument available to operationalize social prestige based on de- tailed occupation information.
+first - mpseewt - isco88eewt last - mpslewt - isco88lewt of father - vmps - visco88 of mother - mmps - misco88 Variable label: current empl.: Magnitude-Prestige Scale , current empl. gen. Spell data (bio_spells): Magnitude-Prestige Scale , gen. first empl: Magnitude-Prestige Scale , first employment, gen. last empl.: Magnitude-Prestige Scale , last employment, gen. father: Magnitude-Prestige Scale , occupation of father, gen. mother: Magnitude-Prestige Scale , occupation of mother, gen. Category / dataset socio-economic position / individual-level data Prepared by Bernhard Christoph Explanation : The MPS (Wegener, 1985, 1988) is the only Germany-specific instrument available to operationalize social prestige based on detailed occupation information.
 The scale was originally developed for the 1968 version of the International Standard Classification of Occupations (ISCO-68).
 Because occupation codes in this study were based on the more recent ISCO-88 classification and the Classification of Occupations (KldB) developed by the Federal Statistical Office, a variant of the scale adapted to the ISCO-88 was used (Christoph 2005).
 Infas merged the data as part of the occupational coding procedure.
-MPS was not created for occu- pation information of the mini job because the normally collected information about the occupational status was not gathered in the mini job module.
+MPS was not created for occupation information of the mini job because the normally collected information about the occupational status was not gathered in the mini job module.
 Literature: Christoph (2005); Wegener (1985, 1988)

-Table 31: Standard International Occupational Prestige Scale (SIOPS/Treiman-Scale) - Basis ISCO-88

-Generated: Employment - Variable name - Source variables

-current - siops1 - isco88

-Spell data (bio_spells) - siops1 - isco88

-first - siopseewt1 - isco88eewt

-last - siopslewt1 - isco88eewt

-of father - vsiops1 - visco88

-of mother - msiops1 - misco88

-Variable label: aktuelle Ewt.: Standard International Occupational Prestige Scale

-(Basis ISCO-88), current empl., gen.

-Spell data (bio_spells): Standard International Occupational Pres-

-tige Scale (Basis ISCO-88), gen.

-first empl.: SIOPS (Basis ISCO-88), first empl., gen.

-last empl.: SIOPS (Basis ISCO-88), last empl., gen.

-father: SIOPS (Basis ISCO-88), occupation of father, gen.

-mother: SIOPS (Basis ISCO-88), occupation of mother, gen.

-Category / dataset socio-economic position / individual-level data

-Prepared by Bernhard Christoph
+Table 31: Standard International Occupational Prestige Scale (SIOPS/Treiman-Skala)- Basis ISCO-88 of mother - msiops1 - misco88 Variable label: aktuelle Ewt.: Standard International Occupational Prestige Scale (Basis ISCO-88), current empl., gen. Spell data (bio_spells): Standard International Occupational Prestige Scale (Basis ISCO-88), gen. first empl.: SIOPS (Basis ISCO-88), first empl., gen. last empl.: SIOPS (Basis ISCO-88), last empl., gen. father: SIOPS (Basis ISCO-88), occupation of father, gen. mother: SIOPS (Basis ISCO-88), occupation of mother, gen. Category / dataset socio-economic position / individual-level data Prepared by Bernhard Christoph Explanation: The Treiman Prestige Scale, which was originally constructed by Treiman (1977) for ISCO-68, is the first and only prestige scale available for international comparative research on occupations.
+Since its adaptation to the ISCO-88 (Ganzeboom & Treiman, 1996, 2003), the scale has commonly been called the Standard International Occupational Prestige Scale.
+Infas merged the data as part of the occupational coding procedure.
+SIOPS was not created for occupation information of the mini job because the normally collected information about the occupational status was not gathered in the mini job module.
+Literature: Ganzeboom & Treiman (1996, 2003); Treiman (1977)